peesock/dotfiles/.local/bin/README.md

 `-echo` will echo the window id to stdout when making the window visible, for use in scripts like when enabling persistent floating state or window sizes.

-Return code 2 means the program was just started for the first time.
+return code 2 means the program was just started for the first time.

 ## examples
-Most window properties are in the EWMH spec that your WM most likely supports.
-For these, you can use wmctrl to control them.
-Some properties, like floating/tiling status, are not in the spec, and depend on your specific window manager.
-For awesomewm, this works:
+most window properties are in the EWMH spec that your WM most likely supports. for these, you can use wmctrl to control them. some properties, like floating/tiling status, are not in the spec, and depend on your specific window manager. for awesomeWM:
 ```sh
 winid=$(maptoggle.sh "magic id" $TERMINAL -echo)
 awesome-client "local c = nil ; for _, c2 in ipairs(client.get()) do ; if c2.window == $winid then ; c = c2 ; break ; end ; end ; if not c then return end ; c.floating = true"
 ```
-which sucks but I don't care.

-For fullscreen in any EWMH window manager:
+fullscreen in any EWMH window manager:
 ```sh
 winid=$(maptoggle.sh "magic id" $TERMINAL -echo); wmctrl -ir $winid -b add,fullscreen
 ```

-Place a 50% sized window in the middle of the screen:
+place a 50% x 50% sized window in the middle of the screen:
 ```sh
 winid=$(maptoggle.sh "magic id" $TERMINAL -echo); xdotool windowmove $winid 25% 25% ; xdotool windowsize $winid 50% 50%
 ```

-Example of an awesomewm music player toggle:
+example of an awesomewm music player toggle:
 ```sh
 wid=$(maptoggle.sh "musically" "$TERMINAL -e ncmpcpp" -echo)
 [ -n $wid ] &&